 The prayer vigil started.
 Caroline trekked out to Planned Parenthood almost every day to get the vigil off on the right foot and to encourage her troops.
-She became known affectionately as "The Little General" as she kept her prayer warriors on track and committed to praying to end abortion.
+She became affectionately known as "The Little General" because of her knack at keeping her prayer warriors on track and committed to praying to end abortion.

-This was the most demonstrated when a fledgling counter rally was organized against Forty Days for Life by several young ladies of the local college.
-They stand on the same street corner with us in front of Forty Days for life, holding signs like "Pray to end Judgement" and "Jesus didn't shame woman, and neither should you".
-They often stand right in-between all of us prayer warriors holding our "Pray to End Abortion" signs.
-It is almost a comical scene, though without Caroline's leadership and encouragement to love these ladies, it could have been potentially a very volatile, emotional one.
+Her resolve was demonstrated the most when a fledgling counter rally was organized against Forty Days for Life by several young ladies of the local college.
+They stand on the same street corner with us in front of Forty Days for Life, holding signs like "Pray to end judgement" and "Jesus didn't shame women, and neither should you".
+They often stand right in-between all of us prayer warriors who hold our "Pray to End Abortion" signs.
+It was almost a comical scene, though without Caroline's leadership and encouragement to love these ladies, it could have been a very volatile, emotional one.
 These ladies expected us to respond in a negative way.
 They assumed we would try to kick them off "our" corner.
 They were completely caught off guard by our appreciation that they were there and our desire to engage in friendly discussion about our differing viewpoints.
 They've thanked Caroline for being so "chill", as they put it.

-And soon, Caroline and our family will be meeting with the woman who is leading the counter rally and a pro-abortion man running for senator to talk more.
+And soon, Caroline and our family will be meeting to talk more with the woman who lead the counter rally and a pro-abortion man running for senator.
 We hope to be able to plant more seeds of truth in their hearts.

 Then, on Friday, God took it one step further.
 Caroline got a call from the national leader of Forty Days for Life, the Shawn Carney as she put it.
 He asked her to speak in front of the national rally of vigil leaders, to share her testimony.
 This would have probably struck Caroline mute with terror but a couple of months ago, but last Friday she answered immediately, "Yes".
 No, "Let me get back with you" or "Let me pray about it".
 Just yes.